30+ Basic Homestead Skills You Need to Learn

 You can grow this indoors or outdoors in a DIY system with plastic mesh-bottom trays.

 Hunting wild game is an excellent way to fill your freezer with meat without breaking the bank.
-Refer to #8 & #13 when preparing the meat to eat.
+Many landowners will lease land to hunters so that is an option if you don’t have land of your own or access to public hunting grounds.

-Homesteaders need to know how to use a firearm safely especially if you raise animals.
-There are many predators that pose a threat to livestock and you have to be able to protect them if needed.
+Homesteaders need to know how to use a firearm safely especially if they raise animals.
+Many predators pose a threat to livestock and you have to be able to protect them if needed.

 You also want to be able to defend your family because, if you live outside of city limits, police response time isn’t as fast as you would need it to be in a dire situation.